harbour/core/README.md

 locally hosted copy (inside Harbour source repository) of these packages, where applicable. `nolocal` will explicitly disable using locally hosted copy.

+You can override autodetection of QT 'moc' tool by using HB_QTPATH and optionally HB_QTPOSTFIX envvars.
+This may only be necessary on some *nix systems.
+F.e.:

+   HB_QTPATH=/opt/qt5/bin/
+   HB_QTPOSTFIX=

 Certain contribs can be instructed &ndash; when using .hbc files &ndash; to link against static build of their 3rd party lib dependencies (for